David-Kingsman/lerobot_hilserl_ufactory/README.md

 pip install -e ".[hilserl]"
 ```

-## Velocity control and position control teleoperation of Ufactory robot
+## Velocity control and position control teleoperation of Ufactory robot Xarm6, Lite6 and Ufactory 850

 ```bash
 # Example for xarm6 (position control on gamepad)